jimd1989/discogs/README.md

       ii.
 Hunting for Grubs
       iii.
 The Flight

-are treated as one track: `A1 - The Magpie Suite` for the time being.
-If your files are split individually, the program won't be able to tag them properly.
-The option to break down suites should be added eventually.
+are treated as one track: `A1 - The Magpie Suite` by default.
+If your files are split individually, use the expand `-e` option to use the three sub tracks instead.
+Please note that the program is incapable of making track numbers from `i., ii., iii.`, or many other sub track positions, so this option will often be accompanied by `-a` when invoked.

 Discogs tags duplicate artists like `Boris` with numbers, like `Boris (3)`.
 This script attempts to recognize this and remove these numbers.
 There is a small chance that a relevant part of the artist name might be excised, but I can't think of any legitimate examples where `Artist (n)` is the canonical name of an act.